Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Responsible consumption

-Responsible consumption is a behavioural model that promotes the acquisition and use of goods and services not only based on individual needs, but also on the environmental, social, and economic impact of those decisions.
+Responsible consumption is a behavioural model that promotes acquiring and using goods and services not only on the basis of individual needs, but also considering the environmental, social and economic impact of those decisions.
+Unlike the linear model of consumption (produce, use, dispose), it seeks to transform the habits of citizens and businesses to move towards a fairer and more sustainable society.

 Definition

-- Environmental: reducing the ecological footprint of products and services.
+• Environmental: reducing the ecological footprint of products and services.

-- Social: promoting fair working conditions and ethical trade.
+• Social: promoting fair working conditions and ethical trade.

-- Economic: supporting local economies and sustainable business models.
+• Economic: supporting local economies and sustainable business models.

 Principles of responsible consumption

-- Reduce: avoid unnecessary consumption.
+• Reduce: avoid unnecessary consumption.

-- Reuse: extend the useful life of products.
+• Reuse: extend the useful life of products.

-- Recycle: reintegrate materials into the production cycle.
+• Recycle: reintegrate materials into the production cycle.

-- Choose sustainable products: organic, fair-trade, or low-impact goods.
+• Choose sustainable products: organic, fair-trade or low-impact goods.

 Regulation and reference frameworks

-- 2030 Agenda and SDG 12.
+• The 2030 Agenda and SDG 12.

 Examples of responsible consumption

-At the individual level:
+At the individual level, responsible consumption includes:

-– Buying seasonal and local products.
+• Buying seasonal and local products.

-– Reducing single-use plastics.
+• Reducing single-use plastics.

-– Choosing sustainable mobility (cycling, public transport).
+• Choosing sustainable mobility (cycling, public transport).

 International comparison

-- France: Anti-waste and circular economy law (2020).
+• France: the anti-waste and circular economy law (2020).

-- Sweden: tax deductions for product repairs.
+• Sweden: tax deductions for product repairs.

 Benefits of responsible consumption

-- Social: fairer working conditions and support for local communities.
+• Social: fairer working conditions and support for local communities.

-- Economic: consumer savings and more resilient supply chains.
+• Economic: consumer savings and more resilient supply chains.

-- Cultural: a shift toward sustainability-driven values.
+• Cultural: a shift towards sustainability-driven values.

 Current challenges

-- Lack of transparent information for consumers.
+• A lack of transparent information for consumers.

-Relation to the circular economy
+Relationship with the circular economy

-Responsible consumption is not only an individual practice but a collective strategy to transform how we produce, distribute, and use goods and services.
+Responsible consumption is the citizen gateway to the circular economy.
+It promotes demand for durable and repairable products, encourages service-based business models (paying for use rather than ownership) and supports waste recovery through recycling.
+It is not only an individual practice but a collective strategy to transform how we produce, distribute and use goods and services.

-Companies that already trust manglai
+Companies that trust us

 Sertrans Logo